Schedonorus arundinaceus

 Quality Factors:

 Forage quality depends mostly on maturity stage at harvest and fertility.
-For early vegetative stage, CP can exceed 22% crude protein (CP) and 73% total digestible nutrients (TDN).
+When harvested in the early vegetative stage, CP can exceed 22% crude protein (CP) and 73% total digestible nutrients (TDN).
 Quality decreases to 16.4% CP and 60% TDN at mid-bloom stage.

 Anti-quality Factors:

-Tall fescue can be infected with the endophytic fungus Neotyphodium coenophialum.
+Tall fescue can be infected with the endophytic fungus Neotyphodium coenophialum Morgan-Jones and Gams.
 This endophyte produces an ergot alkaloid (ergovaline) that results in a complex of symptoms that includes poor weight gain and milk production, rough hair coat, excess salivation, and elevated body temperature.
-For forage, always use a non-endophyte (E-) cultivar.
+For forage, use a non-endophyte (E-) cultivar or cultivars with <5% endophyte or with novel endophytes that have been developed for forage use.
 For established stands with endophyte, interseeding with a legume will dilute the toxin.

 Image Gallery